10 Misconceptions About The Eastern Orthodox Church

 Misconceptions of the Eastern Orthodox Church

-Many Protestant Christians in America grow up without so much as hearing about Orthodox Christianity, let alone having the chance to authentically experience it.
+Many people in America (including other Christians) live out their lives without so much as hearing about Orthodox Christianity, let alone having the chance to authentically experience it.
 And those who do know about the Eastern Orthodox Church often hold to misconceptions they hear from other Western Christians.
 In this post, we address and correct some of those myths circulating about the Church.

 Misconception #1: The Orthodox Church is the same as the Roman Catholic Church